South Bronx: 1950s: Demographic shift

-After World War II, as white flight accelerated and migration of ethnic and racial minorities continued, the South Bronx went from being two-thirds non-Hispanic white in 1950 to being two-thirds black or Puerto Rican in 1960.
+After World War II, as White flight accelerated and migration of ethnic and racial minorities continued, the South Bronx went from being two-thirds non-Hispanic white in 1950 to being two-thirds black or Puerto Rican in 1960.
 Originally denoting only Mott Haven and Melrose, the South Bronx extended up to the Cross Bronx Expressway by the 1960s, encompassing Hunts Point, Morrisania, and Highbridge.

 1960s: Start of decay

 The South Bronx was populated largely by working-class families.
 Its image as a poverty-ridden area developed in the latter part of the 20th century.
-There were several factors contributing to the decay of the South Bronx: white flight, landlord abandonment, economic changes, crime, demographics and also the construction of the Cross Bronx Expressway.
+There were several factors contributing to the decay of the South Bronx: White flight creating empty buildings, landlord abandonment creating unsafe buildings, economic changes leading to a lack of tax dollars, arson, demographic shifts, and the reallocation of tax dollars from the South Bronx Fire Department to other places and the construction of the Cross Bronx Expressway are common reasons given.

-The Cross Bronx Expressway, completed in 1963, was a part of Robert Moses’s urban renewal project for New York City.
-The expressway is now known to have been a factor in the extreme urban decay seen by the borough in the 1970s and 1980s.
-Cutting through the heart of the South Bronx, the highway displaced thousands of residents from their homes, as well as several local businesses.
-The neighborhood of East Tremont, in particular, was completely destroyed by the Expressway.
-Others have argued that the construction of such highways has not harmed communities.